GWLab-UML/Protocols/Oyster_maintenance/RFTM Perkinsus marinus Assay.md

 Wipe down all surfaces with 10% bleach before and after protocol

 1. UV sterilize tweezers, dissecting scissors, and empty glass tubes with covers for five minutes
-2. While tools are UV sterilizing, create a nystatin suspension by adding a stir bar into a small beaker.
-Add 7 parts nystatin powder to 10 parts DI water into a small beaker.
+2. While tools are UV sterilizing, create a **nystatin suspension** by mixing 4mg of nystatin powder with 4mL of sterile DI water.
+(0.1g/100mL).
+This volume is needed to make 70 RFTM culture tubes (from NOAA protocol).
+Adjust volumes as needed.
-	- To make 10 mL of nystatin suspension, add 7 g nystatin powder to 10 mL of DI water
-	- Each tube will need ~1 mL of nystatin suspension, so for example 10 mL of nystatin suspension will be good for ~10 tubes
-3. Cover this beaker of nystatin suspension with foil and stir on stir plate until fully dissolved
-4. Label glass tubes with important sample and ID information, such as where oyster is from, tissue type, etc.
+3. Label glass tubes with important sample and ID information, such as where oyster is from, tissue type, etc.

 **on bench**

 5. Obtain oyster - shuck and dissect in plastic weigh boat on lab bench (to reduce mess)